tommertron/coefficiencies/content/posts/mug-warmer/index.md

 I ended up getting a mug warmer for Christmas that plugs into the wall though, and it’s GREAT.
 It’s so nice to have my coffee stay warm as I slowly drink it over the morning.
 PLUS, it looks like a little record player and helps to prevent stains from showing up on my white desk.

-I don’t know the exact brand or price as it was a gift, but you can find these fairly cheaply on Amazon, and I’d highly recommend them.
+I don’t know the exact brand or price as it was a gift, but you can find these fairly cheaply on Amazon, and I’d highly recommend them!